santoshmallah/Keycloak-Vault/keycloak-hashicorp-vault-ext/README.md

 </spi>
 ```

-To choose the K/V2 key version to use in keycloak, add :your_version to the key label (example : ${vault.key}).
+#To choose the K/V2 key version to use in keycloak
+add :your_version to the key label (example : ${vault.key}).
 By default, the last version will be used.